 - Addresses an issue that may prevent Container Hosts from receiving an address from a Dynamic Host Configuration Protocol (DHCP) server.

 - Addresses an issue that may prevent some upgrades from Windows 7 from completing successfully when third-party antivirus software is installed.

 - Reinforces the Certificate Revocation List (CRL) on Internet Key Exchange version 2 (IKEv2) machines for certificate-based virtual private network (VPN) connections, such as Device Tunnel, in an Always On VPN deployment.

 - Addresses an issue that triggers a Group Policy update even when there are no policy changes.
 This issue occurs when using the client-side extension (CSE) for folder redirection.

 - Addresses an issue that may prevent the Preboot Execution Environment (PXE) from starting a device from a Windows Deployment Services (WDS) server configured to use Variable Window Extension.
 This may cause the connection to the WDS server to terminate prematurely while downloading the image.
 This issue does not affect clients or devices that are not using Variable Window Extension.

 - Addresses an issue that may display the error, “MMC has detected an error in a snap-in and will unload it.” when you try to expand, view, or create Custom Views in Event Viewer.
 Additionally, the application may stop responding or close.
 You may also receive the same error when using Filter Current Log in the Action menu with built-in views or logs.

 - Addresses an issue with WinHTTP registrations that increase the registry size and delay the operating system’s startup.
 This occurs on devices that use proxy auto-config (PAC) files to define how web browsers and agents select an appropriate proxy server.
-To stop the incremental growth of the registry, update the following:

 That is it.